 The visor helps your forehead from getting cold, and protects your clear vision from the occasional drizzle, moisture or fog.
 Want more breathability and a tad more air on your face?
 Flip the visor up!

 The warm and soft thermal fabric should be enough for most winter conditions, but in rigid temperature conditions, the cap can be easily lined with a silk or merino beanie underneath.

 The essentials of layering can be summed up in one word: Versatility.

-With only 4 garments you can set yourself up for a perfect ride whatever the weather and even in constantly changing conditions.
+With just a few smart garments you can set yourself up for a perfect ride on most wintery weather situations and even in constantly changing conditions.
 We pride ourselves on the flexibility of the No Gods No Masters women’s range, making sure that each of the layers becomes a wardrobe essential, much loved and used throughout the year.